aakbmir/automation-next-jsp-servlet/README.md

-# IBM Services Migrated Data Traceability and Validation Tool
+# Migrated Data Traceability and Validation Tool

 # Objective:-
 The objective of this application is to provide a 360-degree view of the migrated data across different stages of data migration – Source System, Staging area, Load area, Migrate area and Target System.